papiodesu/leptos_book/src/appendix_reactive_graph.md

 "len = 3" does not log again.

 Remember: the goal of the reactive system is to run effects as infrequently as possible.
-Changing "name」 from 「"Bob"」 to 「"Tim"」 will cause each of the memos to re-run.
-But they will only notify their subscribers if their value has actually changed. 「"BOB"」 and 「"TIM"」 are different, so that effect runs again.
-But both names have the length 「3", so they do not run again.
+Changing "name" from ""Bob"" to ""Tim"" will cause each of the memos to re-run.
+But they will only notify their subscribers if their value has actually changed. ""BOB"" and ""TIM"" are different, so that effect runs again.
+But both names have the length "3", so they do not run again.

 ### Reuniting Branches